Shanmukh025/Movie-Recommend/README.md

                 Ichi the Killer (Koroshiya 1) (2001)

-            Top 25 movies recommendation for the "User 5"
+            Top 25 movie recommendations for the "User 5"

                 Pet Sematary (1989)
                 Angel at My Table  An (1990)